| | |

 • Stitch the cast-off edge of the sleeves between the markers on the back and front.

-• Join sleeve seams, reversing the seam for approx 14 rows at the lower edge for fold back.
-(Both sleeves will have turned over cuffs)
+• Join sleeve seams, reversing the seam for approximately 14 rows at the lower edge for fold back.
+(Both sleeves will have turned-over cuffs)

 • Join the side seams.